TonyLHansen/atastandings/README.md

 (Not all divisions have competitors in each state or province.
 Also, color belt divisions will not show in the world standings list.)

+## Searching

+There are two types of searching available.
+* `--search string`, `-s string` -- Only print entries that have this string in either the person's name OR the school location.
+(Case is ignored.)
+* `--keep-division-if string`, `-k string` -- Only print a division if the string is found in any of the people's names or school locations in the division.

 ## Place Standings

 The default for `atastandings` is to print all current place standings in each division.